kgnandu/libnd4j/UnderstandingGraph.md

 ./minifier -l -a native -o libnd4j_special ../some_path/some_graph1.fb ../some_path/some_graph2.fb
 ```

-Once `minifier` finishes building - you'll have `libnd4j_special.so` file ready, and it'll contain only those operations used in 2 graphs provided at compilation time.
+Once `minifier` finishes - you'll have `libnd4j_special.so` and `libnd4j_special.h` files ready, and they'll contain only those operations used in 2 graphs provided at compilation time + basic primitives used to work with Graph.
+Things like NDArray, GraphExecutioner etc will be included as well.

+This library can be used in your application as any other shared libray out there: you'll include headers file and you'll be able to call for things you need.

 ### Documentation
 Documentation for individual operations, and basic classes (like NDArray, Graph etc) is available as part of Nd4j javadoc: https://nd4j.org/doc/